elec548/elec548.github.io/Assignments/hw5.md

 relevant members of the structure for this homework assignment are: r(i).timeTouchHeld (the time the reach target appears and movement planning nominally begins), r(i).timeGoCue (the time the animal is cued to move and planning nominally ends), r(i).timeTargetAcquire (the time movement ends).
-There are 8 different reach targets (locations in the vector targets); the target index for each trial is in the vector cfr.
+A big part of all three parts of this assignment will be writing code that creates _spike count vectors_.
+These will be vectors of size $$Nx1$$, where $$N$$ is the total number of neurons (i.e., 190).
+All of the classification will be on these vectors, and you should combine across neurons _by taking the product of probabilities_ (not by doing anything that would collapse across neurons or mix their information).
+There are 8 different reach targets (locations in the vector targets); the target index for each trial is in the vector `cfr`.

 ### Questions